 Renewable energy is the next way to go for Nigeria to solve its energy crises.
 It is not strange to Nigerians to go for weeks on end without electricity.
-In actual fact, there are several Nigerians that had not enjoyed electricity in their homes for years.
+In actual fact, there are several Nigerians that had not enjoyed electricity in their homes for years after lots of transformer field repairs to enhance the infrastructure.
 It is clear to all and sundry that the conventional method via which Nigeria generates electricity is presently not effective.

 Various forms of renewable energy sources